-Facing Escalating Workplace Violence, Hospitals Employees Have Had Enough
+Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 There is still a code of silence in healthcare, says Michelle Mahon, a representative of the labor group National Nurses United.

 "So what happens if they do report it?"
 Mahon says.
 "In some cases, unfortunately, they are treated as if they are the ones who don't know how to do their job.
-Or that' it's their fault that this happened."
+Or that it's their fault that this happened."

 "There's a lot of focus on de-escalation techniques," Mahon adds.
 "Those are helpful tools, but oftentimes they are used to blame workers."